tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ### **Device Runtime**

 StreamExecutor is TensorFlow’s main device manager, responsible for work execution and memory management.
 It provides a set of methods (such as Memcpy) that can be customized for a particular device.
 Modular TensorFlow proposed a C API wrapper of a subset of methods in StreamExecutorInterface as an ABI-stable way to register a custom StreamExecutor platform.
 The API can be found in[ tensorflow/c/experimental/stream_executor/stream_executor.h](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/c/experimental/stream_executor/stream_executor.h).
-Plugins need to include implementation of the interfaces declared in this file.
+Plugins need to implement those interfaces declared in this file.

 Here we will introduce how to register a device runtime through StreamExecutor C API.
 Before that, we will have some conventions: